 Thomas J. Engellenner is a partner in the Intellectual Property Department of Pepper Hamilton LLP, resident in the Boston office.
 Mr. Engellenner’s practice includes patents, licensing, trademarks, copyrights and litigation.
-He has particular expertise in the fields of biotechnology, pharmaceuticals and medical devices.
+He has particular expertise in the fields of biotechnology, pharmaceuticals, analytical instruments and medical devices.

-Mr. Engellenner more than 25 years of experience in prosecuting and litigating patents and advising clients generally on intellectual property strategies.
-His litigation experience includes patent infringement cases in the U.S. federal courts, Canada, the Tokyo District Court in Japan and the Dusseldorf Federal Court in Germany, as well as opposition and validity challenges hearings before the Japanese, European and German patent offices.
+Mr. Engellenner more than 30 years of experience in prosecuting and litigating patents and advising clients generally on intellectual property strategies.
+His litigation experience includes patent infringement cases in the U.S. federal courts, and interference and reexamination proceedings at the U.S. Patent Office, as well as infringement and validity trials in Japan and Europe.

 Prior to joining Pepper, Mr. Engellenner was a partner with Nutter McClennen & Fish LLP in Boston, where he was chair of the firm’s Life Sciences Practice Group and co-chair of the firm’s Patent Practice Group.

 Mr. Engellenner began his career as a trial attorney for the U.S. Environmental Protection Agency.
 Prior to entering private practice, he worked for the Massachusetts Institute of Technology as a patent and licensing attorney in the Office of Technology Licensing.
 Since entering private practice, Mr. Engellenner has obtained over one hundred patents for MIT.

 Mr. Engellenner is listed in Chambers USA: America’s Leading Lawyers for Business and was named to the 2004-07 Massachusetts Super Lawyers lists.